2172116630/e-commerce-/README.md

 * Naeimah Alsaleh 2171113711

 # **E-commerce Description:**
-Our project is an ecoommerce website, that provide diffrent technology products from multiple high qulality brands such as, Apple , HP, Android.
+Our project is an ecoommerce website, that provide different technology products from multiple high qulality brands such as, Apple , HP, Android.

 # **Requirements for This project:**